nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Adds an external link that follows the format to the external links list.

+The application checks for duplicate links, so any duplicates that you add will be automatically removed!

 Format: `<scheme>://www.<domain name>.<TLD>`

 Supported schemes include: https, http only